 5 Stages of a Mystical Experience

-Evelyn Underhill, who wrote a book on Mysticism in the early 1900s, and herself was a mystic described five stages in the mystical experience.
+Evelyn Underhill, who wrote a book on Mysticism in the early 1900s, described five stages in the mystical experience.

 - Awakening – This is the moment of realization where suddenly the mystic understands nothing is as it seemed and a new reality is before him.